-You own or run a website and you know it’s important to make your site SEO friendly.
-You want to do it right, because of the huge pay-offs SEO can have for you in the long run.
+You own or run a website, and you know it’s important to make your site SEO-friendly.
+You want to do it right because of the vast pay-offs SEO can have for you in the long run.
 So, what’s the first step?
-If I was a betting man, I’d guess you’d say the first step is keyword research.
+If I were a betting man, I’d guess you’d say the first step is keyword research.

-If you had asked me 10 years ago, when SEO was my main marketing channel in driving a significant amount of revenue for my company, I would have said the same thing.
-In fact, in 2013 I created a SEO course and my very first module was keyword research.
+If you had asked me 10 years ago when SEO was my main marketing channel in driving a significant amount of revenue for my company, I would have said the same thing.
+In fact, in 2013, I created an SEO course, and my very first module was keyword research.

-As much as keyword research is an important aspect of SEO, it is not the first step.
-The first step is actually creating a Search Strategy and defining your target search audience is the first thing you need to do for that strategy.
+As much as keyword research is an essential aspect of SEO, it is not the first step.
+The first step is actually creating a Search Strategy, and defining your target search audience is the first thing you need to do for that strategy.

 You’ve probably heard of a target market, which “…refers to a group of potential customers to whom a company wants to sell its products and services.” (source)